modir/using-laminas-framework-book/version2/docs/forms.md

 The @`Fieldset` class, in turn, is derived from the @`Element` class which represents a single form field and its attributes.

-T> This class inheritance may look strange at first sight, but everything becomes logical T> if you remember that the @`Form`[Laminas\Form\Form] class inherits methods for adding form fields from the @`Fieldset` T> class, and that it inherits methods for setting form attributes from the @`Element` class.
+> This class inheritance may look strange at first sight, but everything becomes logical
+> if you remember that the @`Form`[Laminas\Form\Form] class inherits methods for adding form fields from the @`Fieldset`
+> class, and that it inherits methods for setting form attributes from the @`Element` class.

 Below, we provide a stub model class for the feedback form from our previous examples: